 To make an appointment to see a doctor, please call 6389 2200.

-Exercise not only improves your health but it also gives you a sense of accomplishment.
+improves your health but it also gives you a sense of accomplishment.
 Endorphins (‘feel good’ hormones) are released during exercise and this can elevate your mood.

 This involves deep breathing exercises and progressive muscle relaxation.